NathanW2/qgis_hats/README.md

 ## Install

 Just install using the plugin installer.
 Done.
-You now get daily/monthly hats for QGIS.
+You now get daily/monthly hats for your QGIS logo.

-It's pretty much Win Win for you and QGIS and hats all around the world.
+It's pretty much a win win for you, QGIS, and hats all around the world.

 ## Adding a new hat?